texttheater/produce/README.md

 build automation tool that offers it.
 Rake and others do offer full regular expressions which are strictly more powerful but not as easy to read.
 Don’t worry, Produce supports them too and more, we will come to that.
-But first consider the following Produce rule, which might stem from the third example project we saw in the introduction, the machine learning one:
+But first consider the following Produce rule, which might be found in the third example project we saw in the introduction, the machine learning one:

     [out/%{corpus}.%{portion}.%{fset}.labeled]